MCZbase/DataShot_DesktopApp/README.md

 The images are produced with a camera on a light stand above one or a small set of jigs, each of which conforms to a particular defined template.

+There is an expectation that images will be placed on the fileserver in batches corresponding to work done in a day, and that these batches will be placed with each batch of work in a identifiable directory (e.g. path name includes the date imaged) somewhere below the base point in the directory path.

 ## Configuration

 To configure the application, see Configuration/Properties on the main menu